 The vegetation in the approach changes all the time so it is advisable to get down there before the race and refresh your line.

-This channel is wide and where the main body of water flows, however it is not advisable to choose this as your first option.
-The drop in the left channel is rocky and if you are off the correct line, can damage your boat.
-It is also the slowest option as you have to fight the large eddy below the rapid in order to get back into main stream.
+This channel is wide and where the main body of water flows.
+It is a good option to know in case the more popular centre-line is blocked or congested with boat traffic.
+The drop in the left-channel is steeper but on the right line it is not difficult.
+It is however the slowest option as you have to fight the large eddy below the rapid in order to get back into main stream.
 If you choose the left channel approach from the left bank aiming right to exit towards the centre of this channel where the main flow is concentrated.

 This is the most popular and easiest channel even though it is narrow.
 The channel is actually right of centre so make sure of your bearings.
 The water in this channel tends to keep you in the channel, so work with it and allow the water to bring you back on line when nessary.
 Maintain a medium pace coming in and steer to avoid pegging your nose into the protruding clump grass.
 There is a two stepped drop at the end over some rocks into deep water.